 A: Phone lines that need to be plugged into the wall are quite outdated.
-And, if you’re feeling like your landline has got to go, you’re not alone.
-In fact, the National Center for Health Statistics reports that more than half of American homes were exclusively using wireless phone service during the first half of 2017.
-However, lots of people insist on holding onto their landlines for good reason — several of them, actually.
+And, if you’re feeling like your landline has got to go, you’re not alone, but lots of people insist on holding onto their landlines for good reason — several of them, actually.

 Before you make a decision to cut the wire, read up on the main reasons people cling to their landlines, and why some of them may not matter after all.